USNavalResearchLaboratory/TrackerComponentLibrary/README.md

 scenarios is as simple as changing the proper components.
 A lot of other sample code is also provided to demonstrate the use of other parts of the library.

+NOTABLE CHANGES SINCE VERSION 3.0

+- Minor corrections.
+- Minor modifications to files to make support the final release of the limited distirbution supplement to the library.
+- New 2D and 3D assignment algorithms, among other additions.

 NOTABLE CHANGES SINCE VERSION 2.5